MarcoKoch/sphinx-cmake_domain/README.md

 ## License

-This extension is provided as open-source software under the 3-Clause BSD license.
+This extension is open-source software, provided under the 3-Clause BSD license.
 See file [LICENSE](LICENSE) for further information.

 ## Bugs, feedback & support